 This feisty little black kitty arrived in the arms of one of our clients in the fall of 2012.
 She had been seen living on a street corner for a while and then one day she was gone.
 The next time our client saw her, Peeps was badly injured.
 She scooped her up and brought her to us.

 Peeps was a mess - she was covered in so many lice and nits that she looked brown instead of black.
 She could barely walk and had uncontrollable diarrhea.
 She was skin and bones, had only 1 tooth left and, worst of all, she had sustained a terrible eye injury.
 We tested her for feline immunodeficiency virus and sure enough this little street cat was positive.
 We decided we would try to save her and give her a comfortable life with us for whatever time she had left - which turned out to be just over 5 years.

 Peeps passed away peacefully surrounded by love on October 26, 2017, due to multi-organ failure.
 Even though she was with us for many years, you might never have seen her unless you spent time in the treatment area of our hospital.
-It is there that she patrols the grounds and catches up on beauty sleep in her many beds and all the sunbeams she could find.
-She was sometimes mistakened for Goldie, our other black clinic cat, until a closer look reveals a missing eye.
-Unlike Goldie, she is probably the baddest clinic cat ever but that doesn't stop us from loving her dearly or being ever so proud of her.
-She is a perfect fit for our Park family and we miss her dearly.
+There she would patrol the grounds and catch up on beauty sleep in her many beds and all the sunbeams she could find.
+She was sometimes mistakened for Goldie, our other black clinic cat, until a closer look would reveal a missing eye.
+Unlike Goldie, she was probably the baddest clinic cat ever but that didn't stop us from loving her deeply or being ever so proud of her.
+She was a perfect fit for our Park family and we miss her dearly.

 Our Angel, Goldie

 Goldie arrived in a cardboard box outside our front door on August 20, 2010 – the day after Gitte & Mark officially took over Park Animal Hospital.
 She turned out to be the most wonderful “hospital warming” gift ever!